Sunday, October 20, 2024

 I firmly believe in Paid Social media, Email, Google search, and retargeting campaigns for ABM.
 HubSpot is an inbound expert with extensive data on which channels produce the most significant ROI.

-Ebooks, guides, and white papers are still popular in the 'C' suite.
-But recently, there's been a surge in interest in survey-backed reports; who doesn't like to see what their peers are interested in now and where they think opportunities will be over the next few years?
+Who doesn't like to see what their peers are interested in now and where they think opportunities will be over the next few years?

-Peer-to-peer content has been a vast, rapidly growing trend in B2B over the last few years.
 In the past, I've managed paid G2 Crowd, Trustpilot, or other company account review sites.
 Getting good reviews is critical to building good SEO and even closing sales.

 When I worked at the marketing attribution company Visual IQ—Nielsen, we produced a survey-backed CMO report on the State of Marketing attribution.